 - Measure out ¼ cup milk of choice.
 Add in ¼ tablespoon of white vinegar.
 If you don’t have ¼ tablespoon just fill up ½ tablespoon about half way full.
 It doesn’t have to be 100 percent exact.
 Stir and let sit for 5-10 min.
 Stir again.
 It may look slightly chunky and that’s normal.

-- In a large bowl, whisk together the gluten free flour, the cocoa powder, the baking soda and the kosher salt.
+- In a large bowl, whisk together the 1 ½ cups gluten free flour, the ¼ cup cocoa powder, the 1 teaspoon baking soda and the ½ teaspoon kosher salt.

-- In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the room temperature butter or vegan baking stick and the dark brown sugar until soft and creamy.
+- In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the ½ cup room temperature butter or vegan baking stick and the 1 ¼ cups dark brown sugar until soft and creamy.
 About 2-3 minutes.

-- Slowly beat in the cornstarch water, the milk, molasses, vanilla and red food coloring until fully combined.
+- Slowly beat in the cornstarch water, the ¼ cup milk, 1 tablespoon molasses, 1 teaspoon pure vanilla extract and 1 tablespoon red food coloring until fully combined.
 It will appear chunky.
 That’s normal.

 - Still on low speed, beat the gluten free flour mixture into the wet ingredients, a little at a time until just combined.